babeltrace2-convert(1)

 If you specify at least one of the following options, then you force the

-sink component of the convert
+sink component of the convert command to be an implicit

 sink.text.pretty component.